 Students are expected to begin their externship immediately following their classroom training and must begin within 10 business days following assignment to an externship site or the student may be terminated form the program.
 If you are absent 10 consecutive days from the externship site, you will be terminated.
-Externship sites will be assigned and coordinated by the Career Services Coordinator.
-RGV College will be every effort to assign sites in a timely manner, there may be circumstances beyond the institute's control that may hinder this process, such as student's unprofessional behavior, attendance, attitudes causing the students to be dismissed from the site leading to a loss of an externship site.
+Externship sites will be assigned and coordinated by the Career Services Coordinator for Allied-Health Programs.
+RGV College will make every effort to assign sites in a timely manner, there may be circumstances beyond the institute's control that may hinder this process, such as student's unprofessional behavior, attendance, attitudes causing the students to be dismissed from the site leading to a loss of an externship site.

-Refer to Vocational Nursing Student Handbook and Associate Degree in Nursing Student Handbook for additional guidelines related to the Nursing Programs.
+Refer to Vocational Nursing Student Handbook and Nursing - Associate of Applied Science Student Handbook for additional guidelines related to the Nursing Programs.